naturalis/RiseAndFall/tree_inference/results/mammals/orders/carnivora/families/phocidae/README.md

-Phylogenetic reconstruction of the order Phocidae
+Phylogenetic reconstruction of the family Phocidae
 --------------

-This folder structure contains the results of the phylogenetic inference of the order Phocidae performed by [@dimbots](http://github.com/dimbots) using the [SUPERSMART](http://github.com/naturalis/supersmart) pipeline.
+This folder structure contains the results of the phylogenetic inference of the family Phocidae performed by [@dimbots](http://github.com/dimbots) using the [SUPERSMART](http://github.com/naturalis/supersmart) pipeline.
 Here now follows a brief explanation of the files and the subfolders: